 • “Always finish what you started.”
 Starting a project, plan or lesson to learn should always have an ending.
 Despite how difficult it can be, always be determined to finish it.

 Most of all, my dad taught me to stand up every time I fall.
-He possesses strength that all of us look up to.
-My father used to be very, very strict during our growing up years but underneath all the toughness, there were gentleness and love.
+He possesses the strength that all of us look up to.
+My father used to be very, very strict during our growing up years, but underneath all the toughness, there was gentleness.
+There was love.
 He is a traditional Chinese man and typically, Chinese people are not demonstrative of their love.
 My dad used to tell me I was his “most precious” daughter….
 He says this to my other sisters as well.
 It is his way of telling us how much he loves us.
 With him, there was no “favorite” son or daughter.
 We were all loved and brought up equally.